 Pozo, R.A., McCulloch, G., Stronza, A., Coulson, T. & Songhurst, A. (2017).
 Chilli-briquettes modify elephant temporal behaviour but not their numbers.
 Oryx.

 Pozo, R.A.
 (2017) Burning chillies and dung could help stop elephants damaging farmers’ crops, The Conversation, 4.12.2017.

 Pozo, R.A., McCulloch, G., Stronza, A., Coulson, T. & Songhurst, A. (2017).
 Determining baselines for human-elephant conflict: a matter of time.
 PlosONE.

 Smit, J., Pozo, R.A., Cusack, J., Nowak, K. & Jones, T. (2017).
 Using camera traps to study the age-sex structure and behaviour of crop-using elephants in Udzungwa Mountains National Park, Tanzania.
 Oryx.

-Jones, T., Cusack, J., Pozo, R.A., Smit, J., Mkuburo, L., Baran, P., Lobora, A.L., Mduma, S. & Foley, C. The demographic consequences of elephant poaching: insights from rapid population assessments across space and time.
+Jones, T., Cusack, J., Pozo, R.A., Smit, J., Mkuburo, L., Baran, P., Lobora, A.L., Mduma, S. & Foley, C. Age structure as an indicator of poaching pressure: insights from rapid assessments of elephant populations across space and time.
 Ecological Indicators (in review).